 In 1999, Macau returned to Chinese sovereignty from Portuguese administration.
 Macau is a Special Administrative Region of the People's Republic of China.
 Its foreign relations and defense are the responsibility of China.
 However, China grants Macau considerable autonomy in economic and commercial relations.
-Macau is a separate customs territory and economic entity from the rest of China and is able to enter into international agreements on its own behalf in commercial and economic matters.
+Macau is a separate customs territory and economic entity from the rest of China and is able to enter into international agreements on its own behalf in commercial , economic and certain legal matters.

 U.S. policy toward Macau is grounded in the U.S. Macau Policy Act of 1999 and reflects U.S. support for Macau’s autonomy under the “One Country, Two Systems” framework established in Macau’s Basic Law.
 The U.S. promotes trade and investment in Macau, supports broadening law enforcement cooperation, works to bolster academic, educational, and cultural links, supports official U.S. visitors to Macau, and serves the growing numbers of U.S. citizen residents and visitors in Macau.
 U.S. residents in Macau are estimated at over 4,000.

 U.S. Assistance to Macau

 The United States provides no foreign assistance to Macau.

 Bilateral Economic Relations